-- Perform requested local traffic counts, integrating these with counts requested for travel demand modeling and HPMS data. - Upload collected counts to a publicly available database and display on the SWMPC website. - Work toward housing and displaying MDOT, county road commission, and SWMPC traffic counts in a single location. - Organize and submit requested HPMS data to MDOT traffic count data on a series of roadways, where they believe that seasonal traffic patterns change.
-In addition, a greater emphasis will be placed upon early coordination with the Indiana DOT and the MPOs in northern Indiana to coordinate models and planning.
+- Perform requested local traffic counts, integrating these with counts requested for travel demand modeling and HPMS data. - Upload collected counts to a publicly available database and display on the SWMPC website. - Work toward housing and displaying MDOT, county road commission, and SWMPC traffic counts in a single location. - Organize and submit requested HPMS data to MDOT

-- Incorporate relevant traffic counts in travel demand modeling process for the LRP. - Better coordination with MACOG and IN DOT in the development of the LRP model.
+• Incorporate relevant traffic counts in travel demand modeling process for the LRP.